lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 Deploy the AltaVault OVA to the vSphere environment by using the utility server after all of the previous requirements are met.

 1. Go back and edit the AltaVault VM when the deployment of the OVA is completed.
-Within the edit window, you might need to modify the memory allocated to match the version of AltaVault that you purchased.
+Within the edit window, you might need to modify the memory that is allocated to match the version of AltaVault that you purchased.
 If you are using the trial version, assign 24 GB of memory and a disk less than or equal to 8 TB.
-2. Make sure to assign different networks (such as, portable private networks) to the AltaVault appliance after the memory and disk configurations are modified.
+2. Make sure to assign different networks (such as portable private networks) to the AltaVault appliance after the memory and disk configurations are modified.
 The NICs are assigned the following functions:

      - `Primary`: Used as the management and or replication-to-the-cloud/object store interface.
 In this environment, it is assigned the “Primary Network” port group.
      - `e0a`: An optional interface that can be used to replicated data to the cloud.